-- 1. are necessary expenditures incurred due to the public health emergency with respect to Coronavirus Disease (COVID-19); - 2. were not accounted for in the budget most recently approved as of March 27, 2020 (the date of enactment of the CARES Act) for the State or government; - 3. were incurred during the period that begins on March 1, 2020 and ends on December 30, 2020.
+- 1. are necessary expenditures incurred due to the public health emergency with respect to Coronavirus Disease (COVID-19); - 2. were not accounted for in the budget most recently approved as of March 27, 2020 (the date of enactment of the CARES Act) for the State or government entity (in this case school districts) - 3. were incurred during the period that begins on March 1, 2020 and ends on December 30, 2020.

-The funds distributed as part of this program are being paid through State Aid and are comprised of restricted federal funds (making up a portion of Federal Coronavirus Relief Fund (CFDA 21.019) usage authorized by SB 690 signed into law on July 1, 2020).
+The funds distributed as part of this program are being paid through the State Aid Management System (SAMS) and are comprised of restricted federal funds (making up a portion of Federal Coronavirus Relief Fund (CFDA 21.019) usage authorized by Public Act 146 of 2020 (effective July 31, 2020).
 Usage of these funds must comply with the federal requirements of the Coronavirus Relief Fund.

 For a cost to be considered to have been incurred, performance or delivery must occur during the covered period but payment of funds need not be made during that time (though it is generally expected that this will take place within 90 days of a cost being incurred.)